Student Charter and Student Professional Standards

 By registering as a student of Edinburgh Napier University on a taught programme, you are formally agreeing not to engage in the following type of behaviours, recognising that action may be taken against you if you do.
 These behaviours will not be tolerated in learning environments (both on campus and online), within our premises or within the wider community.

-• Using language, orally or in writing (including university or private emails, texts and postings on social media, Moodle and other websites), which is generally considered as having the potential to be offensive to others.
+- Using language, orally or in writing (including university or private emails, texts and postings on social media, Moodle and other websites, or in university feedback surveys), which is generally considered as having the potential to be offensive to others.
 This includes any offensive language of a racist, sexist or sexual nature as well any offensive language regarding any individual’s religion and beliefs.

 If you are in breach of the Student Professional Standards, the potential repercussions are outlined in our Student Conduct Regulations.